lsst-dm/dmtn-208/index.rst

 The image cutout web service will then use the SQL database to retrieve information about finished jobs, and ask the task queuing system for information about still-running jobs that have not yet stored their result metadata.
 This will satisfy the UWS API requirements.

+This means we will not need the result storage functionality of the task queuing system.

 Summary of task queuing system survey
 -------------------------------------